WHAT TO DO IN MONTREUX – PLACES TO VISIT AND THINGS TO DO

 If you have some more time, you could visit the famous Rochers de Naye – another popular Montreux tourist attraction in the region.

+On my last day in the region, the weather was lovely, but I could see the clouds up in the air.
 So I decided not to go up, though I am a fan of getting up the mountains.
 The best part is that, for the lazier ones, Switzerland has ways to get up the mountain without hiking (a.k.a. there is a funicular that gets you up).

 Montreux Jazz Festival

 Okay, this is an extra.
 Montreux is extremely famous for its Jazz festival.
 It is held annually in early July in Montreux on the Lake Geneva shoreline.
 It is actually the second-largest annual jazz festival in the world (just after Canada’s Montreal International Jazz Festival).